bids-standard/bids-specification/src/99-appendices/03-hed.md

 ### Using HED library schemas

-HED also allows you to use one or more specialized vocabularies along with or instead of the base vocabulary.
+HED also allows you to use one or more specialized vocabularies along with or instead of the standard vocabulary.
 These specialized vocabularies are developed by communities of users and are available in the GitHub [hed-schema-library](https://github.com/hed-standard/hed-schema-library) repository.
 Library schema are specified by *library-name*_*library-version*.

-Example: The following `dataset_description.json` file specifies that the [HED8.1.0.xml](https://github.com/hed-standard/hed-specification/tree/master/hedxml/HED8.1.0.xml) base schema should be used along with the
+Example: The following `dataset_description.json` file specifies that the [HED8.1.0.xml](https://github.com/hed-standard/hed-specification/tree/master/hedxml/HED8.1.0.xml) standard schema should be used along with the
 SCORE library for clinical neurological annotation and a test library.
 These later schemas are located at [HED_score_0.0.1.xml](https://github.com/hed-standard/hed-schema-library/blob/main/library_schemas/score/hedxml/HED_score_0.0.1.xml) and [HED_testlib_1.0.2.xml](https://github.com/hed-standard/hed-schema-library/blob/main/library_schemas/testlib/hedxml/HED_testlib_1.0.2.xml), respectively.